Video Encoders for Live Streaming – What Broadcasters Need to Know in 2021

 Common Use Cases for Encoding and Live Streaming

-With the explosion of video in all aspects of marketing and sales, nearly everyone can benefit from its usage.
+With the explosion of video in all aspects of marketing and sales, nearly everyone can benefit from live streaming online.
 Enterprise brands, media companies, sports teams, even worship centers, and online education platforms are diving in.
 Here are a few of the biggest markets where live streaming video is making an impact.

 1. Businesses and Enterprise Brands

-Companies are turning to streaming providers to conduct live training and virtual onboarding sessions.
-Thereby saving countless hours and expense in the process.
+Companies are turning to streaming providers to conduct live training, virtual events, and onboarding sessions.
+Thereby saving countless hours and expenses in the process.
 Organizations are also using video to unveil new products or services and take questions from interactive audiences online.

 - Recommendations: For large enterprise brands, robust hardware encoders and high-performance codecs are typically the best options.
 These setups are designed for streaming large amounts of data quickly and reliably and provide an unparalleled user experience.